 Inserting a diaphragm may sound difficult, but with a bit of practice, it's not so tough.

-- Wash your hands.
-Soap and water, no shortcuts.
+- Wash your hands with soap and water; no shortcuts.

 - Check your diaphragm for holes and weak spots.
-Filling it with water is a good way to check—if it leaks, you've got a hole, which sorta defeats the whole purpose.
+Filling it with water is a good way to check—if it leaks, you've got a hole, which means it will not work to prevent pregnancy.

 - Put a tablespoon or so of spermicide in the cup, and spread some around the rim, too.